Meet Kalisha Buckhanon, negression Creative Director

 Accent Accent

-Accent Society is a dynamic org producing classes, exhibitions, poetry, novels screenings and even a bookstore centered on the Chinese diaspora. negression Creative helped some of its students produce winning arts graduate school essays.
+Accent Society is a dynamic org producing classes, exhibitions, poetry, novels screenings and even a bookstore centered on the Chinese diaspora. negression Creative helped some of its students produce winning arts graduate school essays and fiction.

 Projects